 • Build a support system and friendships with like-minded peers

 • Explore ways to become a better communicator and critical thinker

 • Develop academic strategies and study habits that are productive and learn how to avoid those that do not work

 • Meet informally with teaching faculty and graduate students

 • Develop strategies to manage the stress of the transition year

 • Get your involvement recognized in the co-curricular record

 Please note that limited spots are available, and we will be taking students on a first-come, first-served basis.
-Attendance is mandatory to secure your place in the program.
+Please come to initial meetings to secure your place in the program.

 If you are interested, please complete the form below by Tuesday, August 31.